rcarrascosps/tester-kc/dark-oci-api-gateway/step1.md

 # Free Oracle Cloud Trial or existing regular OCI Tenancy

 The Killercoda workshop scenarios on OCI require an OCI environment to be prepared.
 This environment is set up in an OCI Tenancy.
-This can be an existing, paid for OCI Tenancy, or a Tenancy created as a Free Trial.
+This can be an existing, paid OCI Tenancy, or a Tenancy created as a Free Trial.

 If you have an OCI tenancy at your disposal, please go the next step in this scenario.
 However, if you do not currently have access to an OCI Tenancy, you can have an environment provisioned for you as part of a 30-day free trial.